Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Quickshot**

-    Immediately after initiative is rolled, you can use your reaction to make a single weapon attack with your firearm.
+    Immediately after initiative is rolled, you can use your :rsc-reaction: **Reaction** to make a single weapon attack with your firearm.

 ### Heavy Armour Master
 *4th-level Feat*